-- 119. The Society may be dissolved: - (a) In accordance with section 119 of the Act, by an instrument of dissolution. - (b) In accordance with section 123 of the Act, in pursuance of a winding up order or by a resolution made or passed as directed in regard to companies by the Insolvency Act 1986. - (c) In accordance with section 125 of the Act, after administration an administrator issues a notice to dissolve the Society without prior winding-up. - 120.
-If on the winding up or dissolution of the Society any of its assets remain to be disposed of after its liabilities are satisfied, these assets shall not be distributed among the Members, but shall be transferred instead to some other non-profit body or bodies subject to at least the same degree of restriction on the distribution of profits and assets as is imposed on this Society by virtue of these Rules, as may be decided by the members at the time of or prior to the dissolution.
+- 121. The Society may be dissolved: - (a) In accordance with section 119 of the Act, by an instrument of dissolution. - (b) In accordance with section 123 of the Act, in pursuance of a winding up order or by a resolution made or passed as directed in regard to companies by the Insolvency Act 1986. - (c) In accordance with section 125 of the Act, after administration an administrator issues a notice to dissolve the Society without prior winding-up. - 122.
+If on the winding up or dissolution of the Society any of its assets remain to be disposed of after its liabilities are satisfied, these assets shall not be distributed among the Members, but shall be transferred instead to some other charity in law having objects similar to, or compatible with, the objects as may be decided by the Directors and recommended and approved by the Members in general meeting.